operator-framework/josdk-webhooks/docs/README.md

 ```

 It handles mapping to and from a Hub.
 Hub is an intermediate representation in a conversion.
 Thus, the conversion
-steps from v1 to v2 happens in the following way: v1 -> HUB -> v2.
+steps from v1 to v2 happen in the following way: v1 -> HUB -> v2.
 Using the provided v1 and v2 mappers implementations.
-Having this approach is useful mainly in case there are more than two version of resources on the cluster, so there is
+Having this approach is useful mainly in case there are more than two versions of resources on the cluster, so there is
 no need for a mapper for every combination.
 See also related docs in
 [Kubebuilder](https://book.kubebuilder.io/multiversion-tutorial/conversion-concepts.html).